AVEVA/AVEVA-Samples/docs/Cloud_Operations.md

         <a href="https://github.com/osisoft/sample-adh-data_views_jupyter-python">Data Views Jupyter</a>
       </b>
       <br />
-      This sample demonstrates how to utilize ADH Data Views to do some basic data analysis using Python Jupyter Notebook.
+      This sample demonstrates how to utilize Cds Data Views to do some basic data analysis using Python Jupyter Notebook.
       <br />
       <br />